foundry-vtt-community/wiki.js/development/api/document.md

 async _preCreate(data, options, user) {
   await super._preCreate(data, options, user);

+  // update the document's source
+  // this is a synchronous operation
-  // update the document's DocumentData instead of `data` return this.data.update({ name: "Some other name" });
+  // because it's executed locally BEFORE the item data is sent to the database return this.updateSource({ name: "Some other name" });
 }
 ```

-It is not possible to stop the creation process during `Document#_preCreate`.

 ##### Example: Adding Items to an Actor during preCreate